 Blue Spring State Park, Orange City

 North of Orlando and west of Orange City, Central Florida’s Blue Spring State Park is home to the largest spring on the St. Johns River.
 The circular translucent hole percolates with tiny bubbles rising to the surface, also known as a boil –but it’s not hot.
-Like other Florida springs, it’s a consistent cool temperature.
-Blue Spring is popular with swimmers, snorkelers and scuba divers, especially for the extensive underwater cave system.
+Like other Florida springs, it’s a consistently cool temperature.
+Blue Spring is popular with swimmers, snorkelers, and scuba divers, especially for the extensive underwater cave system.